drkhodakarami/drkhodakarami.github.io/wiki/Config.md

 ---
 > ##### ***`getConfig()`***

 This method will return a string containing all the config comments, key/pair values being set in it before hand.
-Normally you don't need to call this method and save the return value because this method is being used internally by the system.

 ## Registers class